 Beyond medicine, I enjoy spending time with my wife and three children.
 I’m an avid sports enthusiast and love watching, discussing and playing any sport.
 My hobbies include snow skiing, cycling, golf and hiking.
 I also enjoy cooking—especially smoking meat—and bonding with family and friends over game nights.

-Residency: Plastic Surgery, University of Washington Medical Center & Seattle Children's Hospital, Seattle, WA, 2024.
+Residency: Plastic Surgery, University of Washington Medical Center and Seattle Children's Hospital, Seattle, WA, 2024,

 Comprehensive cleft lip and palate care; craniofacial surgery; orthognathic (jaw) surgery; craniosynostosis (minimally invasive, spring mediated, distraction mediated, and open cranial vault reconstruction); midface (subcranial) distraction; upper obstructive airway disease for patients with cleft and craniofacial syndromes; rhinoplasty (functional and aesthetic); complex craniomaxillofacial reconstruction; mandibular distraction; osteogenesis; facial asymmetry/paralysis; otoplasty/ear reconstruction; craniofacial trauma reconstruction; general plastic and reconstructive surgery